denizariyan/denizariyan/README.md

 ### Hi there

 I'm currently interested in Cybersecurity of IoT devices.
 Anything from hardware hacking to reverse engineering the software interests me right now.
 Altough I have many personal projects around this topic I really dont like writing long project reports therefore check my blog linked below where I might post some of my projects if I think it would benefit the community.

+#### If you want get familiar with my personal projects take a look at my pinned public repos in the table below.

 #### Some things I work on even though you might not find any public repos about them on my profile are: